sujoy98/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** 🚀
 This repository showcases an end-to-end **data warehousing and analytics solution** built using **SQL Server**, following modern data engineering best practices.
-The project is designed as a **portfolio project** to demonstrate practical skills in data architecture, ETL, data modeling, and analytics.
+The project is based on data architecture, ETL, data modeling, and analytics.

 ---